Aztarok/videohost/README.md

 ### Commit 1: Added Tanstack Query, React Dropzone, more types and more zustand stores and another page for uploading and fixed auth pages.
 Made protected route to upload videos.
 Added drag and drop to upload files.
 Made uploading videos to Supabase possible.
 FINALLY finished the best version of auth fetching and storage I could think of.
 Future plans are to fetch videos from Supabase and react to them, add profile and following systems, let people download videos, add Google sign in.

+## 2/10/25:

+### Commit 1: First commit in 2025!
+I made it possible to upload thumbnails and videos to Supabase.

 ## To-Do List:
 ❌ Create profile and settings pages\
 ❌ Make it possible to watch videos\
-❌ Fetch videos from Supabase\
+✅ Fetch videos from Supabase\
+✅ Make uploading thumbnails possible\
 ✅ Make uploading videos possible\
 ✅ Send the videos to supabase\
 ✅ Protect specific pages with auth logic\